bbenedict/bbenedict/2023-100days-coding.md

 Spent way too much time organizing things into folders.
 Isn't that always the case?
 I took some of the sample output from day 2 and moved it to a new project.
 Have to admit I was inspried by the aforementioned hilarious conversation.
-The new project, called dialogs, will be my test reference implementation of the new package.
+The new project will be my test reference implementation of the new package.

 ## day 5